Dtano17/pathwise_app/README.md

 ---

-## 🎯 **What is PathWise.AI?**
+## 🎯 **What is JournalMate?**

-PathWise.AI is a revolutionary **AI-powered journaling application** that transforms your goals and intentions into concrete, achievable action plans.
-Whether you want to "work out more," "plan a trip to Dallas," or "start a family fitness challenge," simply speak or type your goal, and our AI creates a personalized, step-by-step roadmap to success.
+JournalMate is a revolutionary **AI-powered lifestyle planner and journaling application** that transforms your personal goals into concrete, achievable action plans.
+Whether you want to "work out more," "plan a trip to Dallas," or "start a family fitness challenge," simply speak or type your goal, and our AI creates a personalized, step-by-step roadmap tailored to your lifestyle and preferences.

-### ✨ **The Magic Behind PathWise**
+### ✨ **The Magic Behind JournalMate**

 - **🎙️ Natural Input**: Speak or write your goals naturally - "I want to work out, take vitamins, prep for my Dallas trip"
 - **🤖 AI Processing**: Powered by OpenAI and Claude AI models for intelligent goal breakdown and analysis